laravel-notification-channels/messagebird/README.md

 composer require laravel-notification-channels/messagebird
 ```

-You must install the service provider:
+for Laravel 5.4 or lower, you must add the service provider to your config:

 ```php
 // config/app.php